-This Wrap Fee Program Brochure provides information about the qualifications and business practices of AE Wealth Management, LLC (also referred to as we, us, AEWM and AE Wealth Management throughout this disclosure brochure).
-If you have any questions about the contents of this brochure, please contact AE Wealth Management Compliance at 866-363-9595 or compliance@ae-wm.com.
+This brochure provides information about the qualifications and business practices of AE Wealth Management, LLC (also referred to as we, us, AEWM, and AE Wealth Management throughout this brochure).
+If you have any questions about the contents of this brochure, please contact AE Wealth Management Compliance by telephone at (866) 363-9595 or by email at compliance@ae-wm.com.
 The information in this brochure has not been approved or verified by the United States Securities and Exchange Commission or by any state securities authority.

-Additional information about AE Wealth Management is also available on the Internet at www.adviserinfo.sec.gov.
+Additional information about AE Wealth Management is also available on the SEC's website at www.adviserinfo.sec.gov.

-\Registration as an investment adviser does not imply a certain level of skill or training.
+Registration as an investment adviser does not imply a certain level of skill or training.